jeremykuhnash/retrocade/README.md

 # retrocade
-Play old games from times of the birth of home computing!
+Play the games from the birth of home computing!